-Nina serves as a director in Quinlan’s New York office.
-Prior to joining Quinlan, Nina spent four years at another global investigative firm, where she conducted domestic and international due diligence, complex litigation support and fraud and corruption investigations.
+Nina serves as a director in Quinlan Partners' New York office.
+Prior to joining the firm, Nina spent four years at another global investigative firm, where she conducted domestic and international due diligence, complex litigation support and fraud and corruption investigations.

 Nina has worked on and led numerous FCPA-focused investigative assignments in Latin America, including in the financial services, energy and infrastructure sectors.
 She has extensive experience conducting misconduct and workplace harassment investigations, asset recovery matters, and source interviews in the U.S. and Latin America.
 Nina holds a Bachelor’s degree in Spanish and Portuguese literature from Princeton University, and is fluent in both languages.
 While at Princeton University, Nina published work in Spanish in New York University’s Spanish and Portuguese academic journal Esferas, and received multiple awards for her independent research on Argentine literature.